sjapanwala/HackED-Beta-Decepticons/README.md

    ├── 📄 index.html (this is the index.html / the hyper text file)
-   ├── 📄 preload.js (this is the preload, bascially where it gets permissions) ├── 📄 renderer.js (this is the scripting functions) └── 📄 styles.css (this is the styles of the webpage)
+   ├── 📄 preload.js (this is the preload, bascially where it gets permissions) ├── 📄 renderer.js (this is the scripting functions) ├── 📄 auth.html (this is the authenticatuion pop up)
+   └── 📄 styles.css (this is the styles of the webpage)
 ```